Vish2BDev/BDM-Capstone-Project/README.md

 BDM (Business Data Management) is a capstone course at IIT Madras.
 The project requirement is to identify a real business, collect primary data, apply appropriate analytical methods, and produce actionable recommendations.

 Pure'O Naturals gave access to their POS export files for this study.
-The analysis and recommendations are the student's own work.
+The analysis and recommendations is what I have done.

 ---